China seeks to boost economy as first virus death reported outside its borders

 Authorities have effectively quarantined Wuhan, sealing off roads and shutting down public transport.

 The city - where the virus is thought to have emerged late last year in a market illegally trading wildlife - was about to open two new hospitals for virus patients, state broadcaster CCTV and Xinhua news agency reported.
-One of the facilities was built in eight days, they added.
+One of the facilities was built in eight days.

 The Chinese data on the numbers of infections and deaths suggests the new coronavirus is less deadly than the 2002-03 outbreak of Severe Acute Respiratory Syndrome (SARS), which killed nearly 800 people of the some 8,000 it infected, although such numbers can evolve rapidly.

-The World Health Organization has declared the outbreak a public health emergency of international concern, but said global trade and travel restrictions are not needed.
+The World Health Organisation has declared the outbreak a public health emergency of international concern, but said global trade and travel restrictions are not needed.

 However, a string of countries have ramped up border controls.
 Singapore and the United States announced measures on Friday to ban foreign nationals who have recently been to China from entering their territories, and Australia followed suit on Saturday.

-Russia introduced visa restrictions and will start evacuating Russian citizens on Monday and Tuesday, Interfax and TASS news agencies reported.
+Russia will start evacuating Russian citizens on Monday and Tuesday, Interfax and TASS news agencies reported.

 The Philippines expanded its travel ban to include all foreigners coming from China, widening an earlier restriction that covered only those from Hubei province.
 Indonesia also barred visitors who have been in China for 14 days.